strelec/MemoryBeast/README.md

 MemoryBeast
 ===========

-Amazingly fast in-memory distributed SQL-like data storage.
+Amazingly fast in-memory distributed (map-reduce) SQL-like data storage.
 It consists of multiple cluster instances, written in C++ for speed and memory efficency and one Ruby instance connecting them all together, distributing tasks.

 In terms of classic map-reduce paradigm, you could say the clusters are map and ruby frontend is the reduce.
 The ruby frontend is also in charge of dispatching the data to all the clusters.